PBS Satellite Service: The New "v6" System

 With that, Cognizant's recommendation was "that the system adopt a single interconnection system that is cloud-based, using mainly the public internet and an ecosystem of centralized master control service providers".
 The selected model would primarily utilize "a terrestrial fiber-based network," with satellite being used as a back-up.
 This system would decrease the number of transponders used by PBS from three to one.
 As part of this plan, PBS would switch their primary feeds back to the C-band spectrum beginning in March 2016; however, this transition never occurred.
+The transition to C-band would have only occurred if PBS consolidated their operations with NPR, which used C-band for their PRSS interconnection system.
 The primary plan was to transition linear program feeds via satellite, as well as programs fed via the NRT transponder, to the terrestrial-based system.
-One of the key benefits of the v6 system was that it would allow stations to send content to each other via FTP (File Transfer Protocol), allowing for P2P (peer-to-peer) sharing.
+One of the key benefits of the v6 system was that it would allow stations to send content to each other via FTP, allowing for P2P (peer-to-peer) sharing.
+This would greatly benefit stations that did not have satellite uplink capabilities, making content sharing much easier.
 By using an FTP client, all stations could easily send content to each other.
-However, stations could still receive physical media, such as tapes (usually HDCAM) and disks (usually XDCAM discs) “via courier service”.
+However, stations could still receive physical media, such as tapes (usually HDCAM) and disks (usually XDCAM discs) "via courier service".
 These formats were usually bicycling formats.

 The v6 system also allowed for cloud-based storage of content instead of local storage, which allowed for a more efficient approach to storing and managing content, as well as the possibility for a "joint master control" operations.
-CPB expected this system to be completed and operational by May 2018.
+The v5 system made it hard for stations to keep a local archive of programming because, if an archive reached capacity, programs would need to be deleted from their NRT servers to make room for additional programming.
+If a station wanted to air a program sometime in the future, a program that they had previously deleted, the program would need to be sent via the NRT system again.
+With the proposed v6 system, all content would reside in the cloud, meaning that if a station later wanted to re-air a program they had previously deleted from their servers, they could easily re-download the program since the content would always be available in the cloud.
+CPB expected this system to be completed and operational by May 2018, a goal that was met on time.
 The CPB tasked Vigor Systems, Inc. with developing and deploying the new interconnection system.
 According to Vigor, this interconnection system is known as sIX ("six"), the official meaning being "Service Interconnection."
+The first on-air test of sIX occurred on New Mexico PBS in late March 2018, the first program broadcast from this new system being an episode of Arthur.